eWaterCycle/ewatercycle.github.io/_posts/2020-01-20-travel_adapter.md

 # Introduction

-A few weeks ago I represented the eWaterCycle II project at a workshop in Reading, UK.
+A while ago I represented the eWaterCycle II project at a workshop in Reading, UK.
 The workshop, co-organized by the [H-SAF](http://hsaf.meteoam.it) and [HEPEX](https://hepex.irstea.fr) communities, was hosted by the European weather agency ECMWF.

 Upon arrival at the conference centre (having drained most of my laptop’s battery on the train) I triumphantly produced my travel adapter… only to find out that the 3-prong plug on my charging cable did not fit the ungrounded travel socket.
 Outside it was raining.